Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 ![Screenshot of a transformation's details](../../assets/images/converter-transformations-2.png)

 After you have all the fields needed for the transformation, you can save it.
-These can be updated as and when your requirements change.
+You can update these fields as needed when your requirements change.

-While Amplitude needs certain fields to bring data in, it also supports additional fields which you can include by clicking the **Add Mapping** button.
+You can include more fields by clicking the **Add Mapping** button.
 Here Amplitude supports 4 kinds of mappings: Event properties, User Properties, Group Properties and Additional Properties.

 After you have added all the fields you wish to bring into Amplitude, you can view samples of this configuration in the Data Preview section.
-Data Preview will auto update as you include or remove fields and properties.
+Data Preview automatically updates as you include or remove fields and properties.
 In Data Preview, you can look at a few sample records based on the source records along with how that data is imported into Amplitude.
 This ensures that you are bringing in all the data points you need into Amplitude.
 You can look at 10 different sample source records and their corresponding Amplitude events.

 ![Screenshot of a converter preview](../../assets/images/converter-preview.png)